Geographic Distribution and Habitat

 A Gabon talapoin eats a large variety of fruits but is not altogether frugivorous.
 A large staple of her diet—almost 40%—are insects and arthropods.
 Beetles, caterpillars, butterflies, ants, and spiders are easy to hunt down in the undergrowth along the river where she lives.
 She may also munch on certain leaves or flowers, but these are scant garnishings compared to her overall diet.

 Behavior and Lifestyle

-A Gabon talapoin mostly sticks to the dense undergrowth nearby his native river, close to his troop.
-He and his troop never travel far, finding the food and protection they need alongside, and in, the water.
+Gabon talapoins mostly stick to the dense undergrowth nearby their native river, close to their troop.
+The troop never travels far, finding the food and protection they need alongside, and in, the water.
 Whether foraging for fruit, hunting insects, or socializing, they go about their business very quietly.
 Being such a small species, it is important they remain inconspicuous lest a much larger predator should find them.
-In the event that one does, however, these monkeys are great swimmers, and readily take to the water to escape pressing threats.
+In the event that one does, however, these monkeys are great swimmers and readily take to the water to escape pressing threats.

 Come nightfall, the group sleeps close together in the dense vegetation along the river.
 Often, members find branches above the water to sleep on.
 If disturbed during the night, they can then drop straight into the river and swim to safety.

 These large groups are composed of multiple males and females, who rarely interact except to mate.
 Some researchers have observed no evidence of any dominance hierarchy in this species the wild, but this requires further confirmation.

 Much of the available research on talapoin monkeys has been conducted in captivity and, being decades old, often conflates the two talapoin (Miopithecus) species.
 Coordinating updated research in the wild is complicated further by this species’ small size and general elusiveness.
 As such, the finer details of these monkeys’ lives in the wild are not well understood at this time.